BuvinJT/distbuilder/docs/QuickStart.md

 (for example), with nothing but a terminal interface available.
 You would only have to toggle the `isSilentSetup` option before running the build script!

-This example expects that you have already downloaded and ran the first example (Hello World).
+This example expects that you already downloaded the first example (Hello World).
 That must be present in the testing environment within a directory adjacent to where you place the next file.
 That first directory must be named `hello_world` for this "master" script (which draws upon that) to function.